TempPerturb-Eval: On the Joint Effects of Internal Temperature and External Perturbations in RAG Robustness: Acknowledgments

 \section{Acknowledgments}

-This work was partially funded by the ``Intelligent Systems for Data, Knowledge, and Humans'' axis of the Grenoble Computer Science Laboratory (LIG).
+This work was partially funded by the ``Intelligent Systems for Bridging Data, Knowledge and Humans'' axis of the Grenoble Computer Science Laboratory (LIG).
 It was also conducted within the framework of the AugmentIA Chair, led by Didier Schwab and hosted by the Grenoble INP Foundation, thanks to the patronage of the Artelia Group.
 The chair also receives support from the French government, managed by the National Research Agency (ANR) under the France 2030 program with reference number ANR-23-IACL-0006 (MIAI Cluster).
+We also thank anonymous reviewers for their insightful comments.